 It was an image of the café—this café—taken from across the street, but it was in utter destruction.
 A delivery van had skipped the curb and slammed into the building.
 The counter was split and splintered, and the cook stood in the rainy street on a call.

 But what caught Paul’s eye was the body under the front tire of the van.
 It was someone wearing a yellow raincoat.

 Paul struggled to breathe, his hands clammy, his lips trembling.
 This had happened—not yet, not now—but soon.
 He scrambled to grab his belongings, to get up, to run away—

 The deafening sound of an engine was upon him, followed by the sliding squelch of air brakes.
 The last thing Paul saw was the man in the suit, standing across the street, and raising his camera.

 I realized that most of my stories have been single characters (at least that are in the moment), so I worked to add another person to the scene.
 My real goal is to focus on opposing wants between characters over the next little bit until it doesn't feel as forced.
 The other thing I am trying to sprinkle in is a bit more description, but we'll see how that goes.

 The other thing is this story barely made it out the door.
-It's past my bedtime, but I also knew that I had until midnight to get it done.
+It was past my bedtime, but I also knew that I had until midnight to get it done.
 So, I guess the lesson learned here is that I'm willing to put in the extra work to keep my commitment to this project.